 The DSMB members will be blinded to the treatment allocation.
 Who will see the accumulating data and interim analysis The DSMB will discuss the results of the interim analysis with the TSC.
 DSMB members do not have the right to share confidential information with anyone outside the DSMB, other than the TSC.
 External evidence The Coordinating Investigator/Sponsor will identify and circulate external evidence that can influence the trial.
 To whom the DSMB will communicate the decisions/ recommendations that are reached The DSMB reports its recommendations in writing to the TSC.
 The DSMB members should store the documents safely after each meeting so they may check the next report against them.
 After the trial is reported, the DSMB members should destroy all interim reports.
-7. Decision making Decisions/recommendations open to the DSMB Possible recommendations: No action needed; trial continues as planned Temporarily stop accrual, awaiting further inquiry and observation Early stopping due, for example, to clear harm of any of the allocated treatment arms, futility, or external evidence Decisions or recommendations within the DSMB Every effort should be made for the DSMB to reach a unanimous decision.
+7. Decision making Decisions/recommendations open to the DSMB Possible recommendations: No action needed; trial continues as planned Temporarily stop accrual, awaiting further inquiry and observation Early stopping due, for example, to clear harm of any of the allocated treatment arms, futility, or external evidence Extend accrual based on the conditional power analysis at 700 enrolled patients Decisions or recommendations within the DSMB Every effort should be made for the DSMB to reach a unanimous decision.
 If the DSMB cannot achieve this, a vote may be taken, although details of the vote should not be routinely included in the report to the TSC as these may inappropriately convey information about the state of the trial data.
-It is important that the implications (e.g. ethical,statistical, practical, and financial) for the trial be considered before any recommendation is made.